How do you modernize a basement bar?

 How much does it cost to build a basement bar?

-The cost to build a basement bar really depends on what you have to work with to begin with.
-In our basement we really needed to replace the fire as it was getting quite old and looked it as well.
+The cost to build a basement bar really depends on what you have to work with, to begin with.
+In our basement, we really needed to replace the fire as it was getting quite old, and we looked at it as well.

 Take advantage of the social media websites like TikTok and Pinterest.
 There are some great DIY ideas.
-A basement bar made from old wooden pallets, or old kitchen cabinets with a reclaimed wood countertop for a more traditional basement bar.
-Try to adapt a cabinet from Ikea, this is becoming quite the trend now.
+A basement bar made from old wooden pallets or old kitchen cabinets with a reclaimed wood countertop for a more traditional basement bar.
+Try to adopt a cabinet from Ikea; this is becoming quite the trend now.

-We splashed out a little on personalized coasters with our surname on and date of wedding but that was just something a little quirky for us.
+We splashed out a little on personalized coasters with our surname on and the date of the wedding, but that was just something a little quirky for us.

 Basement bar design ideas